-For the Santander UK group and the Company, all (2021: all) of the other financial liabilities at FVTPL were designated as such.
+For the Santander UK group all (2021: all) of the other financial liabilities at FVTPL were designated as such.

 Collateral and associated financial guarantees in the table above represent collateral received, together with associated credit protection guarantees, in respect of the proceeds of the retained senior tranches of credit linked notes described in Note 19.